Top 12 Caves In Kerala: Learn About The History Amidst Nature

 Photo: Dvellakat / Wikimedia Commons

-This cave is located near the Chengannur town in the Alappuzha district of Kerala and is the most popular and most visited destination.
+It is among the famous caves in Kerala and is located near the Chengannur town in the Alappuzha district of Kerala, and is the most popular and most visited destination.
 This cave holds a special connection with the Indian epic Mahabharata.
-At the top of the hill a temple is also located which is dedicated to Pandavas and the presiding deity of the temple is lord Krishna.
+At the top of the hill, a temple is also located, which is dedicated to the Pandavas, and the presiding deity of the temple is Lord Krishna.
 Additionally, you will also witness fascinating rock structures with unique shapes here.

 Explore Muniyara Cave in Munnar, one of the unique and historic places of Kerala in India.